hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

-Up to the middle of the igth century, myths and traditions were the only materials available for the study of pre-historic man.
+Up to the middle of the 19th century, myths and traditions were the only materials available for the study of pre-historic man.
 So various attempts were made to systematise these myths and explain them ra-